NuGet/docs.microsoft.com-nuget/docs/consume-packages/consuming-packages-authenticated-feeds.md

 However, this option should only be used in environments where no other secure option is available.
 For more information, refer to the section on [credentials in *nuget.config* files](#credentials-in-nugetconfig-files).

-    > [!NOTE]
+    > [!CAUTION]
-    > :warning: **WARNING** :warning: Storing credentials in clear text in the *nuget.config* file, especially when saving the file in source control, is risky as it increases the chances of accidental credential leaks.
+    > Storing credentials in clear text in the *nuget.config* file, especially when saving the file in source control, is risky as it increases the chances of accidental credential leaks.
     > If you must store credentials in the *nuget.config* file, consider using one of the more secure options mentioned above.

 By adhering to these best practices, you can securely authenticate private feeds while minimizing the risk of sensitive information exposure.